mrallenchen/fitness/README.md

 - Step 2: Tune each algorithm, using CV, and find best parameters according to scoring metric
     - Decision Tree
     - KNNeighbors
+        - good for multiclass
     - Logistic regression
+        -
     - RandomForest
     - XGBoost
+    - Naive Bayes
+        -note: for continuous and binary, will likely need to take continuous and bin it so you can binarize
+        - good for bernoulli data; lots of features and minimal rows/observations
+        - text class: good for multinomial Bayes
+        - Naive bayes - good classifier, bad predictors -> bad proba. aka... predictions are good, but probablilies are not.
 - Step 3: Compare across all of the models to choose the best Algorithm

 ## Deliverables
+# To-Do: Webapp <- Thursday to Sunday
+# TO-DO: PRESENTATION <- FRIDAY- MONDAY

+# To-DO: Code-cleanup <- TUESDAY

 ## Tools